LaVashikk/Chat-To-Source/README.md

 # Chat2Source

+> [!NOTE]
+> This project is no longer maintained and is provided as-is.

 This project allows streamers and viewers to interact with Source Engine games (Half-Life 2, Portal, Counter-Strike, etc.) through chat commands.

 ## Features